iver-wharf/rfcs/_guides/rfc-life-cycle.md

 2. **RFC goes into review.** Again, anyone may participate here.
-But the developers/[collaborators](https://docs.github.com/en/github/getting-started-with-github/github-glossary#collaborator) of Wharf have the final saying in any descision and discussion, especially in *"endless discussions"*.
+But the developers/[collaborators](https://docs.github.com/en/github/getting-started-with-github/github-glossary#collaborator) of Wharf have the final saying in any decision and discussion, especially in *"endless discussions"*.

    Our goal is that a newly created RFC is reviewed around 1-2 weeks after